 “There are a lot of hurdles to jump through, so you have to be committed to finding the right property and dealing with whatever comes with it,” Lewis says.

 “You need to meet distance separation requirements of the local municipality.
 You have to find one in a municipality that hasn’t opted out.
 And you have to find a space that fits what you need, noting that there are additional security and fire safety requirements,” she says.
 “Once you find this golden egg of a property, then you need to lock it down and make the owner feel comfortable—because they have insurance and mortgage issues—while you go through the approval process.”

-One of the most important elements of the state’s marijuana licensing process is the requirement that companies must receive zoning approval.
+One of the most important elements of the state law’s marijuana licensing process is the requirement that companies must receive zoning approval.
 Here are some things to know about that process.

-Florida Requires a Comprehensive Business Plan to Obtain an MMTC License
+Florida Statute Requires a Comprehensive Business Plan to Obtain an MMTC License

-As a starting point, cannabis businesses seeking to operate in Florida must obtain the appropriate license from the state’s Department of Health.
+As a starting point, cannabis businesses seeking to operate in Florida must obtain the appropriate license from the florida Department of Health.
 For example, all dispensaries in Florida must have a valid Medical Marijuana Treatment Center (MMTC) license.
-Without a valid state license in hand, medical marijuana companies cannot operate in any local jurisdiction in the state.
-Applicants for an MMTC license must demonstrate a number of things, including:
+Without a valid state license in hand, medical marijuana dispensaries cannot operate in any local jurisdiction in the state.
+Applicants for an MMTC license must demonstrate a number of things in the application process, including: